 1. Prepare Your Plumbing

+Get all the plumbing services you need done before the start of the winter.
 Drain the water from your outdoor faucets and garden hoses and arrange to have any in-ground sprinkler pipes blown out.
 A useful tip by Off Tap Plumbing Pty Ltd says you have to roll up your hose and store it in the storage – you won’t be needed it during the winter.
 Be sure to do this because when temperatures drop below freezing, if you leave the water in your hose they could freeze and burst.
 If the worst happens, ensure everyone in the family knows how to turn off the water at the source.
 This will minimize leaking when and if a pipe bursts.
-Additionally, have your drains and pipes inspected through camera pipe inspection to ensure a blockage doesn’t happen during the winter season.
-This could also be the best time to get that sewer repair out of the way before the cold season begins.
-Get all the plumbing services you need done before the start of the winter.

 2. Heat Things Up